 Identifying interaction points

 Current marketing strategies at enterprises are based on what worked best for the last few years -some of which is rarely challenged.
 To adapt to changing customer behaviors, businesses will have to focus on adopting an omnichannel customer outreach strategy.
 This means taking a pragmatic approach to determine what the customer lifecycle looks like and then identifying different types of interactions to have with the customer during that journey.
 Isolating these interaction points will help define the type of messaging strategy and the communication channel for the organization.
-In the context of telco, Statflo recommended touchpoints in a post-paid world are:
+To this point, here are three Statflo recommended touchpoints to stay connected throughout the customer lifecycle.

-iii) Renewal: Before the customer is up for renewal
+iii) Renewal: Before the contract is set to expire